ikjordan/picozx81/README.md

   + Best viewed with `FrameSync` set to `Interlaced`
 ## ZX80
 + [ZX80 3K QS DEFENDER](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Defender.htm)
   + This game generates 32 lines of text.
-The bottom two line is not displayed in the emulator, but the game is still playable.
+In 640 by 480 mode the emulator only displays 30 line of text.
+Set `Centre` to `off` so that the score, which is towards the top of the display, is visible.
+The game is still playable without the bottom of the display being visible.
+The full display is visible in 720x576 mode (i.e.`FixSevenSix` set to `On`).
 The QS sound board is emulated
 + [Breakout](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Breakout.htm)
 + [Double Breakout](http://www.fruitcake.plus.com/Sinclair/ZX80/SoftwareArchive4K/BeamSoftware.htm)
 + [Kong](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Kong.htm)
 + [Pacman](http://www.fruitcake.plus.com/Sinclair/ZX80/FlickerFree/ZX80_Pacman.htm)
 ## Programs with limitations or artefacts
 + [QS Defenda](http://www.zx81stuff.org.uk/zx81/tape/QSDefenda)
-  + This game generates 31 lines of text.
+  + This game generates 31 lines of text, one less than ZX80 QS DEFENDER.
 In 640 by 480 mode the emulator only displays 30 line of text.
-Set `Centre` to `off` to display the top lines (which includes the score).
+Set `Centre` to `off` to display the top lines, which include the score.
 The game is still playable without the bottom line being visible.
 The full display is visible in 720x576 mode (i.e.`FixSevenSix` set to `On`).
 The QS sound board is emulated correctly
 + [Wa-Tor](http://www.pictureviewerpro.com/hosting/zx81/download/zx81/fred/wator.zip)
   + This has a pseudo hi-res introduction screen.
 Towards the bottom of the screen is the text: "Experiment with predators and prey".
 On a "real" ZX81 the text is distorted, due to a variation in the time of the horizontal sync pulse.
 This emulator does not show the distortion
 + [rezurrection](https://bodo4all.fortunecity.ws/zx/rezurrection.html)